Shira Cohen '16, President

 Charlotte Sall '16, Education

 Hi!
-My name is Charlotte Sall and I'm a junior from Newton, Massachusetts.
+My name is Charlotte Sall and I'm a senior from Newton, Massachusetts.
 Before coming to Princeton, I spent a year on the Bridge Year Program in Serbia which was INCREDIBLE, but I definitely had some separation anxiety from the Jewish world.
 Luckily, when I got to campus, I immediately felt at home in the CJL, and now I'm the secretary and head of recruitment!
 I send weekly emails called "The State of the Jewnion (ha--get it?) to Princeton's Jewish community and help organize events and visits for perspective students.
 Outside of the CJL, I'm a sociology major pursuing certificates in linguistics and Judaic studies.
 That said, a good episode of Scandal, geography fun-facts, or a Rubix Cube can easily distract me from getting my work done.
 I look forward to meeting you and helping you love the CJL as much as I do!

 Talya Nevins ‘18, Religious Life

 Hello!
 I'm Talya Nevins, and I am proud to join the lineages of both New York City and Bridge Year Program Jews on the CJL board.
-I spent last year in India and am now a freshman-- two wonderful but very different experiences.
+I spent the year before coming to Princeton in India and am now a sophomore-- two wonderful but very different experiences.
 In case you're wondering, this picture is not arava for Sukkot.
 It is actually freshly picked sweet basil, and there is no particular reason why I am holding it up like antlers.
 Sukkot is my favorite holiday though, since I know you're wondering about that.
 As of yet, I have no academic concentrations or certificates, but hopefully by the time this bio is out of date I will have more to say on that topic.
 I am an oldest sibling, a coffee enthusiast, a die-hard Tina Fey fan, a rabbi's daughter, a Ramahnik, and a skilled napper.
 I'm also very friendly, so please come hang out with me!

 Becca Kahn ‘18, Recruitment

 Hi everyone!
-My name is Becca Kahn and I’m a freshman from Cincinnati, Ohio.
+My name is Becca Kahn and I’m a sophomore from Cincinnati, Ohio.
 Before Princeton, I spent nine amazing months on Princeton’s Bridge Year Program in Brazil where I taught at a preschool, learned Portuguese, tried every kind of Brazilian food I could find, and went to the World Cup -- not all at the same time, though.
 I love making puns and art, taking literature and sociology classes, and bringing people to the Center for Jewish Life for their first-ever CJL stir fry or Shabbat dinner.
 I can’t wait to meet you all this year and enjoy Princeton’s vibrant Jewish community together!

 Allie Lichterman '16, Social Programming and Outreach

 Hi!
-I’m Allie Lichterman, a junior from Huntington Woods, MI (see me to learn how to locate it on your hand).
+I’m Allie Lichterman, a senior from Huntington Woods, MI (see me to learn how to locate it on your hand).
 When not occupying the TV room I enjoy baking, playing the violin and tabling in Frist about hot button issues such as the importance of calling fizzy carbonated beverages pop and how to tell if a CJL chocolate chip cookie is crunchy or soft with one eye closed and your hands tied behind your back.
 I’m hoping to concentrate in board game studies with an emphasis on Parcheesi and a certificate in DDR.
 If that doesn’t work out, I might make do with History and Urban Studies.
 I’m so excited to be a part of the CJL Student Board this year!

 Elon Schmidt-Swartz ’18, Religious Life